EdgarMerger/SiemensEDA_Python_Interface/README.md

 Example for autocompletion:
 ![autocompletion](images/VSCode_autocompletion_example.JPG)
-Aonnation in the code is required to get this to work.
+Annotation in the code is required to get this to work.
 See designer_template.py for annotation examples (objApplalication and objComp).

 ### 3. Use the designer_template.py as starting point for your code
 ```